Blockbuster (retailer): 2011–2015: Michael Kelly era

-2015–present: Post-Kelly era and the Last Blockbuster
+2015–present: Post-Kelly era and continual decline

-Although Blockbuster stores could remain open by paying a licensing fee to Dish, there was no longer a corporate entity to provide supplies of branded products, forcing franchisees to design and produce their own.
-Additional store closures would continue.
-After the dissolution of numerous franchise-owned locations, the Blockbuster Fan Page hosted an interactive map to track the remaining outlets.
-The Bend, Oregon location became the last remaining Blockbuster in the world following the closure of the remaining Australian franchise-owned locations; it serves as a tourist destination, housing Blockbuster memorabilia and Russell Crowe film props which John Oliver donated.
+Although Blockbuster stores had the option of remaining open by paying a licensing fee to Dish, a corporate entity was no longer available to provide supplies of branded products, forcing franchisees to design and produce their own.
+Additional store closures continued.
+By January 2018, the company's website listed nine remaining franchise-owned stores in the United States, including six in Alaska, two in Oregon, and one in Texas.
+Eight of those nine had closed by August 2018, leaving only one store in Bend, Oregon.

+In January 2020, the last remaining store outside of the United States, located in Dargaville, New Zealand, closed its doors.
+The Bend location became the last remaining Blockbuster in the world; it serves as a tourist destination, housing Blockbuster memorabilia and Russell Crowe film props which John Oliver had donated to an Alaska store.
 In August 2020, the location was listed as an Airbnb rental for a 1990s-themed sleepover on three separate nights in September; each were limited to guests from the area in light of the COVID-19 pandemic.

 The entity that operated Blockbuster prior to the sale to Dish remains nominally active under the name BB Liquidating Inc., and trades as a penny stock.
 However, it no longer has any assets or ties to the Blockbuster brand or its remaining franchise location.
 In activity related to the GameStop short squeeze of January 2021, the BB Liquidating stock surged, despite there being "no value for the common shareholders in the bankruptcy liquidation process, even under the most optimistic of scenarios."

 On September 21, 2022, the Blockbuster Twitter account revealed the Blockbuster World Video Game Championship 3.
 The event was held during the Portland Retro Gaming Expo 2022.
+On March 23, 2023, the Blockbuster web page was re-activated, with the message "We are working on rewinding your movie".

+On June 6, 2025, it was reported that Dish Network's parent company EchoStar Corporation was preparing to file for Chapter 11 bankruptcy protection after the Federal Communications Commission (FCC) suspended EchoStar's ability to plan out strategic decisions for its Boost Mobile subsidiary.
+In addition, other factors contributing to this decision included missing over $500 million in interest payments and the termination of the Dish Network acquisition by DirecTV.